brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_lsqt.rst

 ====================

 This keyword is used to compute the electronic transport properties using the linear-scaling quantum transport (:term:`LSQT`) [Fan2021b]_ approach.
-The :term:`LSQT` and :term:`MD` are coupled to account for electron-phonon scattering.
+:term:`LSQT` and :term:`MD` are coupled to account for electron-phonon scattering.
 Currently, only a tight-binding model for carbon is supported (hard coded).
 The results will be written into the files lsqt_dos.out, lsqt_velocity.out, and lsqt_sigma.out.
 This feature is preliminary and changes might be made in the near future.